 The average woman is also strikingly different from fashion models, and resembles a sex doll more than a runway model, as the following table of measurements shows.

 The average woman from 1951 is four or five inches wider than runway models in every measurement.
 Yet her bust and hips are almost the same as those of sex dolls or anime girls.
 Many women worry about their hips needlessly.
-Waist size and cup size are the biggest factors that set the most attractive figure apart from an average one.
+Waist size and cup size are the main factors that set an attractive figure apart from an average one.

 The voluptuous hourglass figure preferred by so many men is a well-known stereotype, but oddly excluded from magazines and media that address the topic of fashion and beauty for women.
 The narrow and skinny ideal that replaces it is both less attainable and less attractive.

-Of course, not all men are looking for an hourglass figure.
+Of course, not all men are looking for an hourglass.
 Uncommon tastes are quite real.
-Everyone knows there are some who prefer the petite, girlish look, or the tomboy look, or the extravagantly well-endowed look, even though these tastes aren’t pervasive enough to be reflected in the statues of love goddesses.
-And a few men really do prefer runway models.
+Everyone knows there are some who prefer the petite, girlish look, or the tomboy look, or the extravagantly well-endowed look shown above, even though these tastes aren’t pervasive enough to be reflected in the statues of love goddesses.
+And a few men really do prefer runway models or Rubenesque figures.

 Unfortunately, some writers become too enamored of relativism.
 They use these real minority tastes to justify the pretense that the norm doesn’t exist and doesn’t matter.
 Then they go on to claim that everything is beautiful.
 This lazy attitude is intended to flatter your self-esteem, not help you succeed.
 You shouldn’t trust it.

 Balance is less important than women assume.
 A full hourglass may be the most popular figure.
 But men value top-heavy and bottom-heavy figures more highly than a balanced banana figure that lacks curves.
 People mainly like to praise balance because it sounds so respectable.
 "More is more" or "something is better than nothing" are closer to the truth.